I've been spinning some yarn for a bit.

 It happened to be held at a park where I went with my child.

-As a parent involved with kimono, I don't want to miss this opportunity.
+As a parent involved with kimono, I couldn't miss this opportunity.

 First, cotton seeds.
 It was my son's first time seeing them.

-This is put into a cotton gin and separated into seeds and fibers.
+This is put into a gin and separated into seeds and fibers.

 As you spin it around, the seeds will remain at the front.